tommytran732/tommytran.io/content/projects.md

 [Polarix Containers](https://github.com/Polarix-Containers) is a collection of OCI containers aiming to improve security over upstream builds.

 Some containers are simple daily rebuilds of upstream containers.
-Others are remade from scratch with Alpine Linux/Red Hat UBI and unprivileged users. hardened_malloc is included most builds.
+Others are remade from scratch with Alpine Linux/Red Hat UBI and unprivileged users. hardened_malloc is included in most builds.

 ## ArcticFoxes.net